-Recently I was working on providing database migrations solution for a quite large .NET learning management system.
-It was a shame that there was nothing to automate process of updating production databases and everything must have been done manually.
-We are using custom ORM solution, VS Database project to keep database schemas in source control and factories to populate databases with static and some test data.
-Schemas are large - contain hundreds of tables, views and thousand of stored procedures which is why when I was looking for database migrations solution a good maintaining of updating changes in procedures was a must.
+Recently I was working on providing a database migrations solution for a quite large .NET learning management system.
+It was a shame that there was nothing to automate process of updating production databases, and everything must have been done manually.
+We are using a custom ORM solution, VS Database project to keep database schemas in source control and factories to populate databases with static and some test data.
+Schemas are large - contain hundreds of tables, views, and thousands of stored procedures which is why when I was looking for a database migrations solution a good maintaining of updating changes in procedures was a must.

-Process of development requires creating differential scripts besides applying changes in database project.
+The process of development requires creating differential scripts besides applying changes in the database project.
 Diff scripts do not need to store changes in stored procedures/views/functions because roundhouse ensures that.
-So, a developer can now update database project directly using designers in visual studio and save generated diff update script as a new migration.
+So, a developer can now update the database project directly using designer tool in Visual Studio and save generated update script as a new migration.
 To apply changes to databases he needs to use roundhouse.
-But manually creating a script with specific name every few minutes is boring and it is therefore first on the list to automate this process.
+But manually creating a script with a specific name every few minutes is boring, and it is therefore first on the list to automate this process.

 What we need is to perform a few simple steps.

-Unfortunately, there is no way, or I cannot find one, to compare database project with database using a command line tool where I could provide a list of types of objects to ignore.
-That’s why I create powershell script running commands inside Visual Studio.
+Unfortunately, there is no way (or at least I cannot find one), to compare database project with database using a command line tool where I could provide a list of types of objects to ignore.
+That’s why I create PowerShell script running commands inside Visual Studio.

-To create migration you must have solution with database project opened.
-Running script will add migration file to your solution (do not mess around in editor while script is running).
+To create migration you must have your solution with the database project opened.
+The running script will add a migration file to your solution (do not mess around in the editor while the script is running).

 PM> .\AddMigration.ps1 –n MigrationName